This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Depending on the situation, there may be one or two different types of legal action you can take on behalf of your child with cerebral palsy.

 - Medical Malpractice.
-If you suspect a medical mistake triggered your child’s condition, you may have a case for medical malpractice.
-Doctors and other medical professionals are obligated to provide a certain standard of care.
+Cerebral palsy can be caused by medical malpractice, mistakes made by healthcare professionals.
+Doctors and other medical professionals must provide a certain standard of care.
 If they don’t, and they harm patients, they are negligent.
 By filing a lawsuit, you can hold these people accountable and recover damages for your child.

 - Discrimination.
-Federal laws, such as the Americans with Disabilities Act and the Individuals with Disabilities in Education Act, protect your child from discrimination and ensure access and services.[1][2]
+Federal laws, such as the Americans with Disabilities Act and the Individuals with Disabilities in Education Act, protect your child from discrimination and ensure access to services.[1][2]
 The Texas Commission on Human Rights Act also prohibits discrimination.
-If your child experiences discrimination, you can file a complaint with a federal or state agency or file a lawsuit against those responsible.
+If your child experiences discrimination, you can file a complaint with a federal or state agency for a resolution.

 How Do I Find a Cerebral Palsy Lawyer for Filing in Texas?

 You should have an experienced and reliable Texas cerebral palsy lawyer by your side to file a lawsuit.
-Do not attempt this legal action alone because it is too easy to make mistakes and risk losing the chance to better provide for your child.
+Do not attempt this legal action alone.
+It is too easy to make mistakes and risk losing the chance to provide compensation for your child’s care.

 Get Matched with a Leading Birth Injury Attorney in Your Area